Skip to main content

 • Rating of empty homes

-If the deceased person's name isn't on the rates bill for the property, they weren't liable for paying rates.
+If the deceased person's name isn't on the rate bill for the property, they weren't liable for paying rates.
 You need to tell NIHE if the ratepayer in the household received rates Housing Benefit and Rate Relief.

 • the Housing Benefit helpline: 03448 920 902